webplatform/docs/tutorials/css_transitions/index.md

 [[css/properties/transition|'''transition''']] property makes those properties animate when toggling the class:

- transition         : all 0.5s;
  -moz-transition    : all 0.5s;
  -o-transition      : all 0.5s;
  -webkit-transition : all 0.5s;
+ transition         : all 0.5s;

 Changes to the values of the [[css/properties/right|'''right''']] and [[css/properties/background-position|'''background-position''']] properties makes the element and its displaying icon slide in from the right.
 As it does, the border and shadow appear and get darker.

-'''Note:''' Transition properties were implemented recent enough that many browser engines only support them with ''vendor prefixes'' such as '''-moz-''', '''-o-''', or '''-webkit-''' as shown above.
+'''Note:''' Though transition properties were implemented recently enough all browser engines but WebKit support them without ''vendor prefixes'' such as '''-moz-''', '''-o-''', or '''-webkit-''' as shown above.
+Prefix are required to support older version of the browsers.
 Further examples only show un-prefixed transition property names, but for widest support you should apply all of them.